wilfex81/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays contents of the current directory in long ls -la .. displays contents of the current directory including hidden files in tthe long formt
+Displays contents of the current directory in long ls -la .. displays contents of the current directory including hidden files in tthe long formt ls -la ..
+Display current directory contents.

+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)